yihozhang/ruxl/REPORT.md

 # Evaluation
 We evaluate ASoul with the load generator from Lab 3 and compare the latency caused by X. We also compared the beauty between implementation in ASoul and Rust's `futures` library\footnote{Code fragments are listed in the Appendix}.
 Our evaluation shows that the efficiency of concurrent programs in ASoul is comparable, even better, than using the `async` and `await` constructs.

+#### Setup
+We started a 16-thread Chirp kv-store from lab 3 with a pre-populated timed local storage.
+The storage was made using `mk_local_storage` with 200 users, 40 followers per user, 20 posts per user, 200 message length, and 123432 as the seed.

+Since Chirp lab does not have an async RPC implementation, we had to implement our own using `remote::make_request` and `async_op::send`.

+Our testing workload is fetching one latest user page of a random user, while logged in as another random user.

 # Future Work
 #### Applicative Do.
 Presentely, though ASoul simplifies the concurrency construct, we are leveraging hardcoded macros to batch the requests, which still requires manual effort.
 Applicative Do of Haskell is a syntactic indirection that constructs